mengporly-git/deeplinks-qr/README.md

 flutter run -d chrome
 ```

-To test the desktop layout in any browser without Chrome device launching:
+Alternatively, run a browser-independent local web server:

 ```bash
 flutter run -d web-server
 ```

-Open the local URL printed by Flutter, complete the form, and select **Create QR
+Open the URL printed by Flutter and enter:

+1. The App Store link.
+2. The Google Play link.
+3. The app name.
+4. An optional QR logo.

+Select **Create QR code**.
+You can then download the QR, copy its smart link, or
+open the download page in a new tab.

-code**.
-Automatic redirects are best verified on real devices after deployment.
+Automatic device redirects are best verified on real phones after deployment.

-## 3. Check and build
+## Analyze, test, and build

 ```bash
 flutter analyze